Emmanuel Monick: Biography

 Citing policy differences with the government, he left his post as Governor of the Bank of France in 1949, which caused some concern in the markets.
-Monick became President of the Bank of Paris and the Netherlands (which later became BNP Paribas), and later Honorary President of the same bank.
+Monick became President of the Bank of Paris and the Netherlands (which later became BNP Paribas) and later Honorary President of the same bank.

 When Charles de Gaulle began to question the future of French institutions, he asked Emmanuel Molnick to arrange a secret meeting with the Count of Paris.
-It took place on July 13, 1954 at Monick's home in Saint-Léger-en-Yvelines.
+It took place on July 13, 1954, at Monick's home in Saint-Léger-en-Yvelines.
 In an interview with Point de Vue's Image du Monde on the Count's 80th birthday, the Countess of Paris said that this was the first time the two met.
 The count gives his account of the meeting in Dialogue sur la France, Fayard, 1994.

-During the summer of 1956, Monick also arranged several discreet meetings between de Gaulle and foreign heads of state such as Mohammed V of Morocco, or political figures such as the French President René Coty.
+During the summer of 1956, Monick also arranged several discreet meetings between de Gaulle and foreign heads of state, such as Mohammed V of Morocco, or political figures, such as French President René Coty.

-Until the end of his life Emmanuel Monick was influential, respected and consulted by many in the business and political worlds.
+Until the end of his life, Emmanuel Monick was influential, respected, and consulted by many in the business and political worlds.